 We spent Thanksgiving week on the beautiful island of Maui, myself, my husband, and our two teenagers.
 Every day made wonderful memories for all of us.
 It’s hard to pick just one.
 When I asked my daughter, she immediately said the best was surfing!
 We all took lessons from Maui Wave Riders and it was so much fun.
 Colorado folks CAN surf! (-: We loved everything about our visit…the ocean, beaches, sunsets, food, towns, luau, zip line, snorkeling, and the list goes on!
 Thanks, Maui!!

-I've never been to Maui but really want to get there soon.
-I lived on Guam 5 years as a child and 6 as an adult, teaching for DOE.
-I've been to the Big Island, Oaho (several times), and Kauai.
+I’ve never been to Maui but really want to get there soon.
+I lived on Guam for 5 years as a child and 6 as an adult, teaching for DOE.
+I’ve been to the Big Island, Oahu (several times), and Kauai.
 I went to the Big Island in 2004, a week after I found my sister dead in the shower from a seizure.
 We were to take a cultural class there.
 I went alone and tried to find some peace.
-My next trip was to Kauai a few months later using my sister's ticket.
+My next trip was to Kauai a few months later using my sister’s ticket.
 It rained almost every single day.
-I didn't mind since it was Christmas and being from Alaska, it was so much warmer.
-I just had a tattoo of a honu with a hibiscus on it's back.
-I've lost all of my family except my brother (who just a a stoke 3 weeks ago) so I need a little good luck from my honu.
-I've added a pick of my honu tattoo.
-The iphone case has a honu so it would be great to have it to match my tattoo.
-Longevity is my goal so I try to surround myself with honus as well as getting healthier.
-I have to add that I must have have lived in the Pacific area in a past life as well.
-Each time I have to leave my islands, my heart breaks and I leave a part of me behind.
+I didn’t mind since it was Christmas and being from Alaska, it was so much warmer.
+I just had a tattoo of a honu with a hibiscus on its back.
+I’ve lost all of my family except my brother (who just had a stroke 3 weeks ago) so I need a little good luck from my honu.
+I’ve added a pick of my honu tattoo.
+The iPhone case has a honu so it would be great to have it to match my tattoo.
+Longevity is my goal so I try to surround myself with honus as well as get healthier.
+I have to add that I must have lived in the Pacific area in a past life as well.
+Each time I have to leave my islands, my heart breaks, and I leave a part of me behind.
 Mahalo.

-My favorite trip was summer of 2009.
+My favorite trip was the summer of 2009.
 My husband had just lost his job but we already had the trip paid for so we decided to go anyway and have a fun family vacation.
-We didn't do all the extras we had hoped for but did have a yard sale before the trip and rode the sugar cane railroad, swam in the ocean and at the hotel pool.
-We bonded as a family in the beautiful Maui sun and we finished everyday on the Lanai with milk and cookies.
+We didn’t do all the extras we had hoped for but did have a yard sale before the trip and rode the sugar cane railroad, swam in the ocean, and at the hotel pool.
+We bonded as a family in the beautiful Maui sun and we finished every day on the Lanai with milk and cookies.

 Just leaving the living room door open and hearing the waves…